SC set to announce ‘short and sweet’ verdict on Imran’s plea challenging NAB amendments

 CJP Bandial noted that it was now on record that references against whom had been returned till May this year, adding that they were “with the NAB till today”.

-He remarked that the lack of clarity on crimes such as smuggling, illegal transfer of money, or state institutions being used for corruption was “upsetting”.
+He remarked that the lack of clarity in the law on crimes such as smuggling, illegal transfer of money, or state assets being used for corruption was “upsetting”.

 Subsequently, the apex court reserved its verdict on the matter, with the CJP saying: “We will soon announce a short and sweet verdict of the case.”